 The modern approach to software quality and software development life cycle requires that business guys, developers and testers understand that the long manual test phase, although often still necessary, must be reduced to a minimum and replaced by test automation.
 Working in continuous delivery and continuous integration environment requires us to create automated tests that run on demand, checking our application integration and it’s core functionality correctness.
-However, there are still many problems with designing and writing automated tests, resulting in their costly maintenance or abandonment in favor of a return to manual processes.
+However, there are still many problems with designing and writing automated tests, resulting in their costly maintenance or abandonment in favour of a return to manual processes.

 In this article I will focus on describing common good practices of test automation.
 This post is more than an overview than complete reference guide.
 Broader aspects, such as the Page Object pattern or Page Factory will be described in detail in a separate article on this blog.
 Although most practices apply for every types of automated tests, this article refers to independent functional and acceptance testing projects.
 Example used in article can be cloned from my github.